 Sometimes it’s not only the work that helps make the day go by, but your employees and coworkers can also do that too.
 So if you feel that the love for your job is getting rusty, try to get to know your employees more.
 You never know what you might find!

 Some say it’s lonely at the top.
 So take a moment to really get to know your coworkers during lunch and see if you guys have anything in common.
 You can also strengthen your work friendships by attending more company events and having a friendlier attitude.

-Having valuable friendships in the office is a good way to find someone to bounce ideas off one another when you’re feeling stuck or need someone to talk to about work-related issues.
+Having valuable friendships in the office is a good way to find someone to bounce ideas off when you’re feeling stuck or need someone to talk to about work-related issues or being overworked.
 Always be aware of your employees, because one friendship can really turn your work environment around.